Pila decocta

 Pila decocta is a species of freshwater snail in the family Ampullariidae, the apple snails.

 Description

-The shell can grow quite large, up to 28.9 mm, its diameter 24 mm.
+The shell can grow up to 28.9 mm with a diameter of 24 mm.

 (Original description in French) The shell is oval-shaped, featuring a very narrow umbilical slit.
 It is thin, barely solid, and greenish-gray, most often covered in silt.
 It is adorned with striations resembling small, fairly regularly spaced ribs.